rvagg/archived-node-pygmentize-bundled/README.md

 **Note**: this library makes use of a child process which calls Python to invoke Pygments.
 This can cause performance problems where a large number of code blocks are being separately formatted.
 Consider using **[pygmentize-bundled-cached](https://github.com/rvagg/pygmentize-bundled-cached)**, an API-compatible wrapper for this library that keeps an on-disk cache of formatted code samples which will result in significantly faster formats when repeatedly formatting the same blocks of code.

+**Note 2**: this is a *Node.js-only* library and will *not* work in the browser, since Python is not available in the browser.
+For front-end highlighting, choose [a pure-JavaScript library](https://www.npmjs.com/search?q=syntax+highlighting).

 ## API

 **pygmentize(options, code, callback)**